 White J. Black leadership in America from Booker T. Washington to Jesse Jackson.
 2nd ed.
+Vol. Studies in modern history.
 London: Longman; 1990.

 X M, Haley A. The autobiography of Malcolm X. Harmondsworth: Penguin Books by arrangement with Hutchinson of London; 1968.